Dom Flemons: Solo career

-His next album required Flemons to undertake some research work, and thus become a scholar, old record collector and part historian.
-The project entailed depicting the story of African Americans who helped to shape the American West, and the tunes they were familiar with.
-They included "Home on the Range", which the field recorder and musicologist John Lomax recorded from a black cook in San Antonio.
-Equally "Goodbye Old Paint" was first recorded by Lomax as performed by a white fiddler, but Flemons discovered that "... another musician talked about how he learned the song from an ex-slave who worked for his father on the ranch."
-That has been credited as the black cowboy and former slave, Charley Willis.
-Thus the songs and poems that were used in the ensuing album depicted a century old story, following the footsteps of thousands of African American pioneers.
-The individuals unearthed included Nat Love and Bass Reeves, the latter being the first black Deputy US Marshal west of the Mississippi, who some believe was the model for the Lone Ranger.
+Black Cowboys, Flemons' next album, entailed depicting the story of African Americans who helped to shape the American West, and the tunes they were familiar with.
+They included "Home on the Range", which the field recorder and musicologist John Lomax recorded from a Black cook in San Antonio, and "Goodbye Old Paint," which was first recorded by Lomax, but Flemons discovered that "another musician talked about how he learned the song from an ex-slave who worked for his father on the ranch."
+That has been credited as the Black cowboy and former slave, Charley Willis.
+Thus the songs and poems that were used in the ensuing album depicted a century-old story, following the footsteps of thousands of African American pioneers.
+These included American cowboy Nat Love and Bass Reeves, the first Black Deputy US Marshal west of the Mississippi, who some believe was the model for the Lone Ranger.
 Flemons duly wrote a song about the leading black movie cowboy of his time, Bill Pickett, and used other stories including cowboys who became Pullman porters and, in turn, became important figures in the civil rights movement.
 Black Cowboys (2018) was issued as part of the African American Legacy Recordings series issued in conjunction with the Smithsonian Institution's National Museum of African American History and Culture.
 Flemons played old musical instruments such as the six-string banjo and the quills, as was originally used by Henry Thomas.

 In 2017, Flemons was featured on David Holt's State of Music on PBS.
 He also performed as the bluesman Joe Hill Louis on CMT's television program Sun Records.
 Flemons launched a podcast, American Songster Radio, on WUNC National Public Radio and issued a couple of instructional DVD's via Stefan Grossman’s Guitar Workshop.